Neontribers share one thing in common. We love working with people to find the right way to solve their problems.

 Design & Programming

-Made the mistake of believing that a science based education meant forgoing creativity and has been forging an uphill battle out of the ‘arts’ towards her childhood ambition of becoming a creative technician.
-Having the belief that the TV/Film industry will one day merge with the computer/internet world, she has planted a foot firmly in each camp (in the hope of taking over the world – or perhaps saving it).
-She occupies her spare time, with producing low budget films (for no other reason than that she can and has been asked to).
-She was once eking towards completion an OU degree in computer science - but lately just too busy.
+Katja made the mistake of believing that a science based education meant forgoing creativity - and opted for a first degree in writing and film.
+She's been forging an uphill battle out of the ‘arts’ towards her childhood ambition of becoming as technically skilled as an engineer - but with none of the responsibility - and all the fun.
+She occasionally occupies her spare time with producing low budget films.
+She was once eking towards completing a degree in computer science - but lately just too busy.
+Katja has been working with Neontribe since 2008.

 - knows a tiny bit about Google Analytics